 Without any ceremony Radio Atlanta ceased broadcasting from the Mi Amigo at 8.00pm that evening (2nd July 1964) and, after Radio Caroline had also closed for the day, the MV Caroline sailed to within a mile of the former Atlanta vessel, Mi Amigo.

-Because Radio Atlanta's programmes were mostly taped on land the Mi Amigo had no DJ crew and no on-
+Because Radio Atlanta's programmes were mostly taped on land the Mi Amigo had few on-

 With essential wiring work not completed until about 5.40am, Radio Caroline South only just made it on air as scheduled at 6.00am on 3rd July 1964.